pub struct Engine {

 pub fn sort(&self) -> Result

-Forces buffered writes out of memory into the on-disk LSM tree; distinct
+Forces buffered writes out of memory into the on-disk LSM tree.
+An LSM

-from flush and sync, which act on the write-ahead log.
+flush and sync methods here, which act on the write-ahead log.

 Sourcepub fn update(&self) -> Result